Posts Tagged ‘Kew Gardens’

 Re-issued Kew Gardens 50p

-The set has been made available in base Proof, Silver Proof and Gold Proof specifications, at a very limited number.
-In fact, the full range of 3,500 base Proof sets, 1,969 of the Silver and just 75 Gold sets have completely SOLD OUT!
+The set was made available in base Proof, Silver Proof and Gold Proof specifications, at a very limited number.
+In fact, the full range of 3,500 base Proof sets, 1,969 of the Silver and just 75 Gold completely SOLD OUT!

-Some collectors have been nervous that re-issuing the Kew Gardens 50p will cause the value of the original 2009 coin to drop.
-We can confidently say that due to the fact the new coin will be dated 2019, the scarcity of the original 2009 dated coin will not be affected and this will continue to be the UK’s scarcest coin currently in circulation.
+Some collectors were nervous that re-issuing the Kew Gardens 50p would cause the value of the original 2009 coin to drop.
+We can confidently say that due to the fact the re-issued coin is dated 2019 and didn’t enter circulation, the scarcity of the original 2009 dated coin has not be affected and this continues to be the UK’s scarcest coin currently in circulation.

 Have you been lucky enough to find a Kew Gardens 50p in your change?
 Let us know in the comments below.